 top of page

 The island of Siquijor is a nature paradise, full of amazing natural attractions from cascading waterfalls to tight caves with incredible rock formations.
 Siquijor is commonly known for beautiful beaches, boasting a rich marine ecosystem around the island.
 However it has so much to offer inland, the waterfalls of Siquijor are some of the best we saw in the Philippines (especially Cambugahay), and the caves matched those of Sagada.
-Read on to discover the best caves and waterfalls Siquijor has to offer!

 Contents

-Best Waterfalls Siquijor
+Best Waterfalls In Siquijor

 Lugnason Falls